abaer123/gitlab-agent/README.md

 - One or more per-namespace deployments, each concerned only with what is happening in a particular namespace.
 Note that namespace where `agentk` is deployed, and the namespace it's managing might be different namespaces.
 - Both of the above at the same time.

-Because of the above, each `agentk` copy must have its own identity for the system to be able to tell one from the other e.g. for troubleshooting reasons.
+Because of the above, each `agentk` copy must have its own identity for GitLab to be able to tell one from the other e.g. for troubleshooting reasons.
 Each copy should get a URL of `agentg` and fetch the configuration from it.
 In that configuration the agent should see if it's per-namespace or cluster-wide.
 Configuration is stored in a Git repo on GitLab to promote IaC approach.

+Each `agentk` copy also gets its own `ServiceAccount` with minimum required permissions.

 ### Identity and authentication